Copyright © 2006-2010 Davor Ocelic

 Congratulations!
 You have a working Kerberos setup.

-If anything is not working, proceed right to the section called “Troubleshooting Kerberos connection” — it contains an extensive list of possible errors and the corresponding solutions!
+If anything is not working, proceed immediately below to the section called “Troubleshooting Kerberos connection” — it contains an extensive list of possible errors and the corresponding solutions!

-If everything is working, then you can skip that section for now and head directly to the section called “PAM configuration”.
+If everything is working, then you can skip that section and head directly to the section called “PKINIT”.

 Trying krb4 rlogin...